 Back pain affects millions of people in the United States, and the condition is one of the most common reasons for people missing work.
 Our Minnesota personal injury attorneys represent many people with low back pain who were injured in an accident.
 New guidelines from the American College of Physicians recommend noninvasive ways of treating nonradicular low back pain.
 This article was published online at Medical News Today.

 The American Chiropractic Association (ACA) reports that approximately 31 million U.S. individuals experience low back pain at one point during their lives from an accident or other reason.
 The ACA also note that low back pain is the leading cause of disability across the world, as well as one of the most popular reasons why people miss work.

 The condition accounts for a large proportion of all doctor visits in the U.S., and almost 25 percent of the entire adult population in the U.S. has experienced at least one day of low back pain in the past 3 months.
-The back pain is typically characterized as acute if it lasts for under 4 weeks, subacute if it lasts between 4 and 12 weeks, and chronic if it lasts for more than 12 weeks.
+Whether because of an accident injury or something else, back pain is typically characterized as acute if it lasts for under 4 weeks, subacute if it lasts between 4 and 12 weeks, and chronic if it lasts for more than 12 weeks.

 The American College of Physicians (ACP) have published their clinical practice guideline for treating nonradicular low back pain in the journal Annals of Internal Medicine.
 Nonradicular pain refers to pain that does not irradiate from, and is not caused by, damage to the spinal nerve root.

 The guideline is based on a review of randomized controlled trials and observational studies conducted on noninvasive drug and non-drug treatments for low back pain.